cilium/cilium/Documentation/index.rst

 * :ref:`admin_guide` : Describes how to troubleshoot Cilium in different deployment modes.

-* :ref:`bpf_guide` : Provides a technical deep dive of BPF and XDP technology, primarily focused at developers.
+* :ref:`bpf_guide` : Provides a technical deep dive of eBPF and XDP technology, primarily focused at developers.

 * :ref:`api_ref` : Details the Cilium agent API for interacting with a local